 There are many different types of incentive, but food rewards are the most common.
 These rewards are given to a dog whenever he successfully performs a certain action.
 So let’s say we just started teaching our dog to “sit” for the first time.
 When he sits successfully, we would reward his effort by slipping him a doggy biscuit or piece of kibble.
 Now, the next time we ask him to sit, he will be eager to do so because he knows that he will get something tasty in return!

-In my Brain Training for Dogs e-book I cover techniques which allow you to stop giving your dog a treat every time he successfully performs a certain action, and also introduce other forms of reward.
+In the Brain Training for Dogs program I cover techniques which allow you to stop giving your dog a treat every time he successfully performs a certain action, and also introduce other forms of reward.

 Reward Voluntary Check-ins

 When you are out in the yard with your dog, how often does he pay attention to you?
 Most likely, not very much, as he’s far too busy exploring the world with his powerful sniffer.
 Maybe it’s time for a little change…

 Make it a habit when you are out in the yard to bring along some high-value treats (e.g. plain cooked chicken slices).
 Keep these treats handy in a pocket or treat bag.
 Now every time your dog happens to walk within arm’s reach of you, praise him and extend your hand to offer him a treat.
 If you do this often enough, positive reinforcement will work its magic and you’ll soon notice your dog checking in with you more and more.
 This is great news, because it means he is learning that you are worthy of his attention!